Coveting - the Hidden Sin

 This is not something I achieved of my own accord.
 I had to seek Christ’s help through heartfelt prayer and repent every time I found myself on the wrong side of the line, “…in every thing by prayer and supplication with thanksgiving let your requests be made known unto God.
 And the peace of God, which passeth all understanding, shall keep your hearts and minds through Christ Jesus.”
 (Philippians 4:6-7).
 I had to trust the instruction that said, “Submit yourselves therefore to God.
 Resist the devil, and he will flee from you.”
 (James 4:7).

 It took a while and quite a bit of prayer to get into the habit of doing this.
-It works for me and that imaginary line is now a permanent fixture in my thought process.
+It worked for me and that imaginary line is now a permanent fixture in my thought process.
 It helps me to put to death covetous thoughts and emotions that are not acceptable to God and focus on what is acceptable, “Set your affection on things above, not on things on the earth.”
 (Colossians 3:2).

 God’s character is established in love, “…for God is love.”
 (I John 4:8).
 And a mind established in love does not seek its own desires, “Charity suffereth long, and is kind; charity envieth not; charity vaunteth not itself, is not puffed up, Doth not behave itself unseemly, seeketh not her own, is not easily provoked, thinketh no evil;” (I Corinthians 13:4-5).